Skip to content

 Vermont's Secretary of State, Vermont State Archives & Records Administration is the government agency in charge of preserving historical public records.
 They also regulate accountability, retention and disposition, compliance, and repositories and systems.
 They make it easy to request copies of old records through their online form.
 They also allow you to browse many of their collections online or visit them in person to review the records.

-Both the Attorney General's Office and the Secretary of State's Office provide detailed instructions on how to request public records.
+Both the Attorney General's Office and the Secretary of State's Office provides detailed instructions on how to request public records.
 However, there is no centralized agency or repository for records.
 In most cases, you have to contact the government public body where the records reside.
 The basic guidelines are:

 The Department of Public Safety has set up the Vermont Criminal Conviction Record Internet Service (VCCRIS), where the public can search for and review criminal records online.
 Criminal histories cost $30 each.
 That amount is non-refundable even if your search yields no results.
 You can pay by credit card and view and print the information instantly.
 Another way to get criminal records for the state is to contact local police or consult the Department of Corrections to search for offenders and find Vermont criminal records.